All Products

 CREATE TABLE prt1_p2 PARTITION OF prt1 FOR VALUES FROM (250) TO (500);

-• Method 3: Set the default tablespace to an OSS bucket before creating a partitioned table.
+• Method 3: Set the default tablespace to the OSS tablespace before you create the partitioned table.

 SET default_tablespace = 'oss';